ashish-modi/Markdown-to-HTML/README.md

 ## ✨ Features

-- Converts basic Markdown syntax to HTML
+- Converts a subset of Markdown syntax to HTML
 - Uses Flex for lexical analysis
 - Uses Bison/Yacc for syntax parsing
 - Demonstrates compiler construction concepts